InformaticsMatters/okd-orchestrator/docs/source/advanced/using-nfs.rst

 **Persistent Volumes**.

-We've documented a summary here but, for reference, you can refer to some handy documentation on `AWS`_ about making volumes available for use on Linux as well as the official OpenShift `NFS`_ documentation on the topic.
+We've documented a summary here but, for reference, you can refer to some handy documentation: -

+*   On `AWS`_ relating to making volumes available for use on Linux
+*   The official OpenShift `NFS`_ documentation

 .. _aws: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html
 .. _nfs: https://docs.openshift.com/container-platform/3.11/install_config/persistent_storage/persistent_storage_nfs.html#nfs-export-settings